netdata/netdata/health/REFERENCE.md

 #### Alarm line `host labels`

 Defines the list of labels present on a host.
+See our [host labels tutorial](../docs/tutorials/using-host-labels.md) for an explanation of host labels and how to implement them.

 For example, let's suppose that `netdata.conf` is configured with the following labels:

 ```yaml
 [host labels]